Kayaking in St. Johns River

 Paddling off

-I needed help carrying my kayak to the water’s edge.
-The side handles have broken off on both sides.
-The front handles were the only way to carry it.
-As a friend helped me down the sandy ramp, the front handle broke off in my hand.
-Of course.
 Everyone got into their kayaks, and we pushed off.
 Our leader asked us to gather down at the springhead at the Blue Spring entrance.
 I waited for Lisa; she was the sweep for this outing.
-A sweep is the last person to bring up the rear and ensure no one is left behind.
-Lisa is a co-worker, and I was glad she was assigned to kayaking in St. Johns.
+A sweep is the last person to bring up the rear and ensure no one is left behind (like me).
+Lisa is a co-worker and my sidekick for many adventures.
+I was glad she was assigned to kayaking in St. Johns.

 kayak snake creek